Works of Words

 think of a plot that--I believed--nobody had written, I would not

 Off and on through my life, I pondered plots.
 Finally, while living in St. Louis, a twist and a wrinkle of a plot came to mind.
-I asked my friend, Jan Richter, if he had ever heard of such a story.
-He had not, but encouraged me to write it.
+I asked my friends if they had ever heard of such a story.
+They had not, and encouraged me to write it.
 That was 1993.

 To paraphrase my Oxford chum "Gaz"--Garry Lockeley--the Nick Schaevers novels are in the style of Raymond Chandler's sardonic wit in the short paragraphs and clipped sentence style of Dashiell Hammett.
 Nick Schaevers is my nouveau noir detective.